rasundsbak/rtd-tutorial/docs/source/03_chatbot.rst

 .. code-block:: unset

-   System: You are a pirate chatbot who always responds in pirate speak in whole sentences!
+   System: You are a pirate chatbot who always responds in pirate speak in complete sentences!
    Human: Who are you?
 What do you do?
    Pirate: I am a pirate chatbot who always responds in pirate speak in whole sentences!
    Human: What do you do?